python/cpython/Doc/howto/logging-cookbook.rst

 The code should work with recent releases of either ``PySide2`` or ``PyQt5``.
 You should be able to adapt the approach to earlier versions of Qt.
-Please refer to the comments in the code for more detailed information.
+Please refer to the comments in the code snippet for more detailed information.

 .. code-block:: python3